-Using the PREA definitions, five (5) PSD Correctional Facilities reported allegations of Staff-on-Offender sexual abuse and three (3) facilities reported allegations of Staff-on-Offender sexual harassment.
-In addition, out of the contracted facilities, MBU (Saguaro Correctional Center) reported four (4) allegation of Staff-on-Offender sexual abuse and two (2) allegations of Staff-on-Offender sexual harassment.
+Using the PREA definitions, eight (8) PSD Correctional Facilities reported allegations of Staff-on-Offender sexual abuse and six (6) facilities reported allegations of Staff-on-Offender sexual harassment.
+In addition, out of the contracted facilities, MBU (Saguaro Correctional Center) reported one (1) allegation of Staff-on-Offender sexual abuse and two (2) allegations of Staff-on-Offender sexual harassment.
 FDC reported no allegations of staff-on-offender sexual abuse and or harassment.

-There were a total of forty-five (45) Staff-on-Offender allegations all together including contracted facilities: twenty-seven (27) sexual abuse allegations and eighteen (18) sexual harassment allegations.
-Of the twenty-seven (27) allegations of Staff-on-Offender sexual abuse, seven (7) were substantiated, eight (8) were unsubstantiated, nine (9) were unfounded, three (3) are currently pending investigation.
-Of the eighteen (18) allegations of Staff-on-Offender sexual harassment, there were no substantiated allegations, seven (7) were unsubstantiated, eight (8) were unfounded, and three (3) are pending investigation.
+There were a total of thirty-four (34) Staff-on-Offender allegations all together including contracted facilities: eighteen (18) sexual abuse allegations and sixteen (16) sexual harassment allegations.
+Of the eighteen (18) allegations of Staff-on-Offender sexual abuse, three (3) were substantiated, seven (7) were unsubstantiated, six (6) were unfounded, two (2) are currently pending investigation.
+Of the sixteen (16) allegations of Staff-on-Offender sexual harassment, no one were substantiated, eleven (11) were unsubstantiated, two (2) were unfounded, and two (2) are pending investigation.
 The following table presents the allegations by facility.